 All projects operate under site specific environmental management plans which are the responsibility of McPhillips’ contracts managers and are operated by site agents.
 These bespoke plans are created during the contract pre-start process and are designed to address individual issues relevant to each project.

 McPhillips is cognisant of its duty of care in managing waste and operates a site waste management policy.
 Site waste management plans (SWMP) provide the mechanism through which this strategy is implemented and each site specific environmental management plan contains an SWMP which considers the whole lifecycle of our projects in order to minimise impact throughout.

 The EMS includes a comprehensive compliance section verifying that all necessary evaluations and inspections have been completed and that appropriate permits and approvals are obtained.
 Audit schedules detail visits from an independent external auditor and the registration body to verify that the EMS is being operated in accordance with the ISO14001:2015 standard.

 The environmental performance of supply chain partners is monitored through initial evaluation and continual project assessments.
 Supply chain partners are encouraged to contribute towards McPhillips’ environmental performance and participate in the management of waste.

-McPhillips’ SHEQ is responsible for the environmental policy and for ensuring performance meets annual targets.
+McPhillips’ SHEQ Manager is responsible for our environmental policy and for ensuring performance meets annual targets.
 Key performance indicators enable the monitoring of waste production, carbon footprint, environmental toolbox talks and near miss and incident rates.
 Improvements are achieved through initiatives in the following key areas: